 -

-Toggle between State Layout and Freeform Layout in the Editor.
+Toggle between State Layout and Freeform Layout.
 See (Editor Freeform Layout)

 In addition to the standard model editing functionality, some render extensions have direct edit functionality.
 To enable the direct edit on a control with one of these render extensions, the user needs to do a slow double click on the control.